mglantz/magnusandmyriam.github.io/festivities_en.md

 - yyy
 - zzz

-# How?!
+# How to dress?
 What's important is that you come, not what you wear.
-If you want to be fancy, you should, but we love you however you come.
+If you want to be fancy, you should, but we love you just for coming.